Explainable AI for Fraud Detection: An Attention-Based Ensemble of CNNs, GNNs, and A Confidence-Driven Gating Mechanism: Proposed Attention-based Ensemble System for CCF Detection

 \subsection{CCF detection Framework: Structure, Development, and Examination}

-Fig. \ref{stacking} illustrates the structure of the traditional stacking classifier.
-Stacking is a method of ensemble learning that merges predictions from base models to generate a final prediction.

-These base models can be of various types, including decision trees, SVM, neural networks, etc. The predictions made by these base models are then used as input features for a second-level model (or meta-learner) that aims to correct the predictions of the base models and produce the final prediction.
+Fig. \ref{stacking} illustrates the structure of the traditional stacking classifier, an ensemble learning technique that improves predictive $A_c$ by combining multiple ML models.
+In this method, several learners are trained on the dataset, and their predictions are then used as input features for a meta-learner.
+The meta-learner learns how to optimally combine the outputs of the first layer models to make the final prediction.

-This study enhances the traditional stacking architecture by incorporating an attention layer and a selection layer.
+This study enhances the traditional stacking architecture by incorporating an attention layer and a confidence-aware combination layer.
 Fig. \ref{flow chart} shows the block diagram of the proposed architecture for CCF detection.
-In the following, we delve into the details of this entirely attention-based parallel architecture.
+In the following, we delve into the details of this entirely attention-based ensemble architecture.